SAP-samples/teched2025-IN260/exercises/Excercise_04.md

 ![IN260 Figure 04.02](assets/IN260_04.02.png)

 ## Step 3: Validate the Overlay MAG
-Simulate the mapping with a sample source payload to verify basic correctness:
+Check your MAG, if this is valid.
+Therefore, simulate the mapping with a given sample source payload to verify basic correctness:
 - (a) Choose **Simulate → Simulate with MIG Example Data**.
 - (b) Upload `IN260-XX-EDIFACT-ORDERS.edi`.
 - (c) Click **OK**.